anirudhkhatry/anirudhkhatry-website/content/publication/Semantically-Aligning-Question-And-Code/index.md

 ---
-title: 'Semantically Aligned Question and Code Generation for Automated Insight Generation'
+title: 'Semantically Aligned Question and Code Generation for Automated Insight Generation (Best Paper Award)'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here